ITE-NHB/PULSE-AT/README.md

 # PULSE-AT - Version 1.0

 ## Concept
 This model allows for the “Prospective Upscaling of Life cycle Scenarios and Environmental impacts of Austrian buildings” (PULSE-AT).
 In other words, it aims at calculating the enviromental impacts of the building stock of a country (in this case Austria) based on different parameters and scenarios.
 Information on future material stocks and flows, energy and water consumption, is also calculated by the model.
-It combines dynamic material flow analysis (MFA) and life cycle assessment (LCA) methods.
+It combines dynamic material flow analysis (MFA) and prospective life cycle assessment (LCA) methods.

 This first version of PULSE-AT was fully described in the following publication: